AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/lists-and-vectors.md

 {{ image(src="/img/lists-vs-vectors/1st-lines.svg", class="dark-filter", style="max-width:160%;margin-left:-25%;margin-right:-35%") }}

-As we can see, list does expectedly scale in constant time, while list appears more linear.
+As we can see, list does expectedly scale in constant time, while vec appears more linear.
 Nothing weird so far but it is all downhill for the linkedlist from here.

 {{ image(src="/img/lists-vs-vectors/q1-lines.svg", class="dark-filter", style="max-width:160%;margin-left:-25%;margin-right:-35%") }}